Last updated: October 2015

 • determine whether you are a new or existing user;

-• record the number, sex, age range, demographic and approximate location of users of our online services;
+• record the amount, sex, age range, demographic and approximate location of users of our online services;

 • determine how much time users spend using our online services and how they move around them;